Winkfield Row, Bracknell, Berkshire, RG42 6NH

 Implementation

 Three different types of intervention run daily for children who have not been able to grasp the concept of the lesson or task.
-These interventions are run by both learning support assistants and class teachers.
+These interventions are run by trained learning support assistants and class teachers.

 More able challenges are set during lessons to extend and further challenge our more able learners to continue to develop their fluency, prosody and expression.